LAC-Tech/laterbase/notes/technical.md

 #### Why not LMDB?

-- Theoretically an LSM might be better for fast write speeds.
+- Theoretically an LSM tree might be better for fast write speeds.
 TODO: actually measure this.
 - Only one writer at a time

 #### Why Rust?